utahIRlab/drem-attention/README.md

             2. “cosine”: the cosine similarity of two vectors.
             3. “bias_product”: the dot product plus a item-specific bias
         12. net_struct:  Network structure parameters.
 Different parameters are separated by “_” (e.g. ).
 Default “simplified_fs”
+            1. “ZAM”: the zero attention model proposed by Ai et al. [3]
-            1. “LSE”: the latent space entity model proposed by Gysel et al. [1]
+            2. “LSE”: the latent space entity model proposed by Gysel et al. [1]
-            2. “simplified”: simplified embedding-based language models without modeling for each review [2]
+            3. “simplified”: simplified embedding-based language models without modeling for each review [2]
-            3. “pv”: embedding-based language models with review modeling using paragraph vector model.
-[3]
-            4. “hdc”: regularized embedding-based language models with word context.
-[4]
-            5. “mean”: average word embeddings for query embeddings [5]
+            4. “mean”: average word embeddings for query embeddings [5]
-            6. “fs”: average word embeddings with non-linear projection for query embeddings [1]
+            5. “fs”: average word embeddings with non-linear projection for query embeddings [1]
-            7. “RNN”: recurrent neural network encoder for query embeddings
+            6. “RNN”: recurrent neural network encoder for query embeddings
         13. embed_size: Size of each embedding.
 Default 100.
         14. window_size: Size of context window for hdc model.
 Default 5.
         15. max_train_epoch: Limit on the epochs of training (0: no limit).
 Default 5.